MagnusBeng2/dtu_mlops_group_61/reports/README.md

     batch_size = config.batch_size
     seed = config.seed

-Moreover, we utilized the sweep functionality of WandB in sweep_model.py as to optimize hyperparameters, wherethrough the hyperparameter configuration was logged.
+Moreover, we utilized the Sweep functionality of WandB in sweep_model.py as to optimize hyperparameters, wherethrough the hyperparameter configuration was logged.

 As for evaluate_model.py, it also utilized the argparsing functionality, taking the inputs 'seed', 'batch_size' and 'checkpoint_dir' for evaluation.

-And for predict_model.py, it took an input and if the API was to be used, ultimately, translating the input into a text in German.
+And for predict_model.py, it took an input and if the API was to be used, translating the input into a text in German.

 ### Question 13